 Developing client relationships is all about making sure you’re on the same page at all times.
 To do so, make sure you’re documenting all relevant information in your business contracts.

 As a small business owner or self-employed worker, you know every dollar matters.
-Effective communication with clients is open and honest about the budget:
+Effective communication means being open and honest with clients about the budget:

 - Let clients know promptly when there are changes or potential overruns

 - Establish a rate sheet or a thorough project proposal to avoid surprising clients with a big, unexpected tally down the road

 - Invoice consistently and professionally.
 A clientflow management software for small businesses with built-in invoicing, like HoneyBook, enables you to accept credit card or ACH payments directly from your online invoices.

 Timely responses to your clients’ questions or concerns will go a long way to foster a positive experience.
 When thinking about how to manage communication with clients, make a plan regarding your availability.
 Carve out consistent time for business communications.
 Let the client know the best ways and times to contact you.
 If you’re part of a team, have someone else on backup to manage that client if you are out of the office or can’t get back to them promptly.

 A client communication management software can help you organize, track, and respond to client communications.
 Some sophisticated solutions, such as HoneyBook, even offer mobile app access so that both you and the client can check in on project timelines and administrative tasks while on the go.